linode/docs/docs/guides/websites/erp/install-an-odoo-13-stack-on-debian-10/index.md

 ### Set Up SSL

-If you have set up a reverse proxy, you can then serve your Odoo site over HTTPS.
-In particular, the reverse proxy server can be configured with an SSL certificate.
+If you have set up a reverse proxy, you can also choose to serve your Odoo site over HTTPS.
+To do so, configure the reverse proxy server with an SSL certificate.
 The directions in our [How to Install Certbot for TLS on Debian 10](/docs/guides/how-to-install-certbot-on-debian-10/) guide show how to do this with NGINX on Debian 10.

 After setting up an SSL certificate, be sure to allow port 443 in your firewall.
 If you're using UFW, these lines allow the port: